 They need to know if you have any of these conditions:

 An unusual or allergic reaction to allopurinol, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant

 How should I use this medication?

-Talk to your care team regarding the use of this medication in children.
-Special care may be needed.
-While this medication may be prescribed for children as young as 6 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children for selected conditions, precautions do apply.

 What if I miss a dose?

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medication with the following:

 This medication may also interact with the following: